xp44mm/Notebook/F#/Programming with Objects.md

 val it : (int * int) option = Some (1218743, 5)
 ```

 Despite the limitations of C#-style extension members, they have an important advantage that is useful for some F# API designs: for generic types, C#-style extension methods can constrain the generic type parameters to either a particular instantiation or some other generic constraint.
 For example, in the code just reviewed, the Product method constrains the type of the input ResizeArray to be int.
 Likewise, GenericProduct constrains the ResizeArray to be a type `'T`, which support zero and multiplication (see Chapter 5 for more discussion on generic constraints).
-Normal F# extensions can’t operate on constrained types like this, which sometimes makes a mix of F# and C# extensions useful when designing “Fluent” APIs.
+Normal F# extensions can't operate on constrained types like this, which sometimes makes a mix of F# and C# extensions useful when designing “Fluent” APIs.
 For example, see the F# community library `FSharp.Core.Fluent` on GitHub, which uses exactly such a mix.

 ```F#
 > open System.Collections.Generic;;